jungwookshin/scorer_time_energy/README.md

 I download and put TOPAS releases to /opt/sw/topas/{topas_version} and put /opt/sw/topas/extensions.

-## Compile your TOPAS wtih this extension.
+## Compile your TOPAS with this extension.

 I assumed the basic steps described in README.txt of TOPAS release directory are done.